Ease of Application

 Simply go to Kikoff’s website and click the “Sign up” option.
 After that, you have to give some personal information, such as your phone number, name, address and Social Security number.

 Kikoff will need to verify your identity.
-Once you are approved, you can begin monitoring your balance, credit scores, payments and more once you’ve set up an account online.
+Once you are approved, you can set up your account online and begin monitoring your balance, credit scores, payments and more.

 |Reporting||Equifax and Experian||Equifax, Experian and TransUnion|